Aashvin/hand-tracking-robot-control/README.md

 #### One Hand

 In one tab, start the hand simulation:

 `roslaunch sr_robot_launch srhand.launch sim:=true`

 After Gazebo and RVIZ have loaded, in another tab run:

 `rosrun htrc_control sr_5_finger_hand.py`

 #### Two Hands

 In one tab, start the two handed simulation:

 `roslaunch sr_robot_launch sr_bimanual.launch sim:=true`

 After Gazebo and RVIZ have loaded, in another tab run:

 `rosrun htrc_control sr_2_hands.py`

 #### Hand and Arm

 In one tab, start the hand and arm simulation:

 `roslaunch sr_robot_launch sr_right_ur10arm_hand.launch sim:=true`

 After Gazebo and RVIZ have loaded, in another tab run:

 `rosrun htrc_control sr_arm_hand.py`

 ### Kinova Robots

-Open two terminals or tabs and source your catkin workspace in both (include both the Kinova Robot packages and HTRC packages):
+Open two terminals or tabs and source your catkin workspace in both:

 `source <path-to-catkin_ws>/devel/setup.bash`

 The below robot types are supported by HTRC: